llemoine1230/llemoine1230/README.md

   This snippet dynamically fills the back of each card with a classmate fact and gives each card a unique ID to ensure sortability.
 </details>

+### Quote
+> “Programming isn’t about what you know; it’s about what you can figure out.” – Chris Pine

 ### Socials